asynkron/protoactor-go/docs/crossplatform.md

 This was all fun and challenging, it is however my firm opinion that this is the wrong way to go about things.

 **If possible, software should be composed, not built**, only add code to glue existing pieces together.
-This yields a much better time to market, and allows you to focus on solving the actual problem at hand, in this case concurrency and distributed programming.
+This yields a much better time to market, and allows us to focus on solving the actual problem at hand, in this case concurrency and distributed programming.

 GAM builds on existing technologies, Protobuf for serialization, gRPC streams for network transport.
 This ensures cross platform compatibility, network protocol version tolerance and battle proven stability.